som3canadian/Some-Tools/README.md

   ```

 - **uninstall**:
   - Uninstall an installed tool.
-No function uninstall-all, I guess at this point you can delete the repo.
   - Instead of using tool name, you can use is ID number showed when you do `./sometools.sh list`.

   ```bash